 Again, the i7 930 lost without competition.
 Counter-Strike, an older game with low demands by today's gaming standards, failed to even load fully when we attempted.
 The frames per second were shockingly low and the lag was unbelievably slow.
 Our gaming recording software, Frap, crashed within one minute of gaming because of it.

-When it comes to upgrading a personal computer, it’s about finding the perfect partner for you; a machine that won’t just be able to run the latest software, but also meet the expectations for your lifestyle – be it prosumer, gamer, or professional.
+When it comes to upgrading a personal computer, it’s about finding the perfect partner for you; a machine that won’t just be able to run the latest software, but also meet the expectations for your lifestyle - be that a gamer, or a professional user.

 If you type an entire sentence before it appears on your screen, it’s time for an upgrade.